-You worked hard for weeks writing a compelling story, getting client approvals and calling reporters.
+You worked hard for weeks writing a compelling story, getting approvals, providing interviews and getting a story placed.
 After all of that hard work you get an outstanding hit in a top publication.
 Now what?
 You don’t want that article to just fade away.

-Listed below are some easy ways to amplify your client’s content and extend the life of a PR hit.
+Listed below are some easy ways to amplify your brand’s earned content and extend the life of a PR hit.

-Given that it’s 2017 your client likely has a social media account.
-Once that article hits a link to that article should be shared on social media.
-As you’ll see in the PEW research below, more and more people are turning to social media for their source of news.
+Once any earned media coverage hits or asset is published, a link to it should be shared on social media.
+According to PEW research, more and more people are turning to social media for their source of news.

-If you’ve worked hard to get a great PR hit for your client, you should also consider some tactics that will help you extend the life of the article.
-The more people that your article reaches are more opportunities for people to become interested in that brand and ultimately purchase something.
+If you’ve worked hard to get a great PR hit, you should also consider some tactics that will help you extend the life of the article.
+The more people that your article reaches are more opportunities for people to become interested in the brand and ultimately purchase something.

 Want fresh perspective on communications trends & strategy?
 Sign up for the SHIFT/ahead newsletter.